-I’ve spoken to many different Colombians and tourists about this matter while living in Colombia for more than two years, and honestly the answer should be NO.
+I’ve spoken to many different Colombians and tourists about this matter while living in Colombia for a few years, and honestly, the answer should be a resounding NO.

-You as a foreign tourist should not come to Medellin and take a Pablo Escobar tour.
+You as a foreign tourist should NOT come to this country and take a Medellin Pablo Escobar tour.

 Tourists coming here almost solely to take the Medellin Pablo Escobar tour is only rubbing salt in that wound.
 He bombed airplanes, he assassinated politicians, journalists, police, and anyone who opposed him — good people who wanted a better future for their country.

 He had a bounty of $10,000,000 (dollars, not pesos) on his head, he served time in prison.
 At the end of this tour, tourists get the chance to have coffee with him, take big smiley selfies and ask inane questions in broken Spanish about life back in the day with Pablo and all their criminal misadventures.

 Don’t Ignore Bad History

 Look, I’m a BIG fan of studying history, and visiting Auschwitz is something you should do… But a Pablo Escobar Tour is not like an Auschwitz tour.

-The closest (hypothetical) equivalent would be going to Germany and taking an Adolph Hitler Tour, where you get to visit his grave and take selfies, see the places he hid out, the location where he died, and then go and have coffee and cake with his brother where you again take big smiley photos and ask him questions in broken German about their crazy war criminal adventures back in the day.
+The closest (hypothetical) equivalent would be going to Germany and taking an Adolph Hitler Tour, where you get to visit his grave and take selfies, see the places he hid out, the location where he died, and then go and have coffee and kuchen with his brother where you again take big smiley photos and ask him questions in broken German about their crazy war criminal adventures back in the day.
 Then afterward you can even go buy a cool t-shirt with Hitler’s face on it, just like the El Patron shirts, to wear around town and insult the locals some more.